flavienbwk/ceph-kubernetes/README.md

     ceph osd status
     ```

-6. Create an RBD
+6. Create the RBD storage class

     RBD stands for _RADOS Block Device_ and allows you to have a storage class to provision volumes in your Kubernetes cluster.
+This only supports `ReadWriteOnce` volumes (RWO).
+See step 7 for `ReadWriteMany` capabilities.

-    :information_source: The storage class name is `rook-ceph-block`
+    :information_source: RBD's storage class name is `rook-ceph-block`

     ```bash
     kubectl create -f ./rook/deploy/examples/csi/rbd/storageclass.yaml -n rook-ceph